 If this is your first trip to Isaan and you aren’t really in a hurry, then why not take the train up to Nong Khai?
 This way you will get to see countless of green rice paddies, small villages and really get a feel for how huge Thailand’s biggest region is.

-Ticket prices for the 621km long railway journey are 497 Baht for 1st class, 238 Baht for 2nd class and 103 Baht for 3rd class (excluding fees) and it takes about 9.5-10.5 hours to get there.
-If you prefer the rapid train with sleeper berths then you can check the prices and availability on the State Railway of Thailand’s Website.
+Ticket prices for the 621km long railway journey are 1,557 Baht for 1st class A/C sleeper, 998 Baht for 2nd class A/C sleeper and 498 Baht for 2nd class A/C seat, and it takes about 9.5-10.5 hours to get there.
+You can find more info and advance ticket booking on the Thailand Trains Website.